google/skia-buildbot/kube/secrets/README.md

 which uses a temporary ramdisk to store the files which gets unmounted immediately after editing.
 In all cases secrets never sit on the developer's drive.

-The `add-service-account.sh` script emits the full service account email address on stdout, which is useful for scripts that need to do further processing, such as giving that service account access to a specific PubSub topic.

 ## Access control